Grade 10 Electives

 Life/Work Planning allows students to further examine careers and where their personality fits in with jobs in the real world.
 The focus of this course will be entrepreneurship and the development of a business plan for a business venture of the student’s choice.

 This course is based on teaching students about financial literacy and personal financial management.
-Students will learn about budgeting, managing taxes, examining pay stubs, savings and checking accounts, and more.
+Students will learn about budgeting, income calculations, saving & investing, financial institutions and the services they offer, what credit is & how much it costs and the types of economic systems in different countries.

 Art 20S is designed to further develop ideas of art as they apply to the Principles of Design.
 The course provides a basis for growth in artistic expression, art appreciation, and art production as well as the opportunity to experience art as a personal journey.
 The main areas of study are balance, contrast, proportion, pattern, rhythm, emphasis, unity, and variety.
 Students will begin to express themselves in more individual projects.
 They will be expected to develop a final piece that represents their learning.
 Personal reflection through writing will also be key components in the class.